 Being disconnected from the world, being immersed in some of the most pristine alpine and rainforest environments in the world, and breathing in some of the cleanest air in the world, these things have a profound effect on you.
 A recent article by a student from Stamford University suggests there is evidence that being in nature changes your brain, providing a meaningful improvement in mental health.

-On a guided walk with the Tasmanian Walking Company the guides go out of their way to teach you about the flora and fauna of that special part of Tasmania.
+On a guided walk with the Tasmanian Walking Company, the guides go out of their way to teach you about the flora and fauna of that special part of Tasmania.
 I can now identify distinctive Tasmanian trees like the Pencil Pines from King Billy Pines.
 We saw hybrids as well, a cross between a Pencil Pine and King Billy Pine, as well as a cross between Richea scoparia and Richea pandanifolia.
 Getting to know nature is fascinating, and the more that you know about it, the more you realise there is to know!

 4. The mountains are absolutely stunning

-On the Overland Track there are mountains around you at every turn.
+On the Overland Track, there are mountains around you at every turn.
 The area was subject to glacial action many thousands of years ago, with the glacier carving out the dolerite faces of the mountains that we see today.
 Whilst these mountains may not have the immense scale that those in New Zealand may have, they certainly make up for it in rugged beauty and character.
-If the beauty and character wasn’t already enough some old chaps came though back in the day and gave the mountains epic sounding Greek names like Mount Geryon, Mount Olympus, and Mount Pelion.
+If the beauty and character weren’t already enough some old chaps came though back in the day and gave the mountains epic-sounding Greek names like Mount Geryon, Mount Olympus, and Mount Pelion.
 It has been great to get to know all of the names of the mountains as I spend more time in the area, and learn about the history of its formation.